abdo/high-low/README.md

 ### `This project is built with React JS`

+You can check the game through [this link](https://high-low-game.netlify.app)

 ### To run locally:

 - Make sure you are in the `main` branch